 Are your domestic responsibilities being overshadowed by work at home, even when you are off the clock?
 Have you found your end of the workday suddenly getting pushed back from 5 p.m. to 6 p.m., 7 p.m., or even 8 p.m.?
 While the shift to hybrid working has provided much-needed flexibility to employees, it has also resulted in employees working longer hours and having issues with disconnecting.
 Therefore, it is more important than ever to find a healthy work-life balance.

 We have all experienced the difficulty of striking a work-life balance, but with the pandemic and working from home, the lines have become increasingly blurred.
-Research shows that because it is more difficult to detach, more than half (55%) of professionals work on weekends and one-third (34%) of remote employees reported working more than eight hours a day.
-These drawbacks of working from home highlight the need for an office where employees can come in and break their routine.
+Research shows that because it is more difficult to detach, more than half (55%) of professionals work on weekends, and one-third (34%) of remote employees reported working more than eight hours a day.
+These drawbacks of working from home highlight the need for an office where employees can come in and break their routines.
 As a result, employers are under increasing pressure to consider work-life balance and how to make office spaces more comfortable and appealing.
 Businesses can embrace workspaces that mimic some of the key comforts of home to improve the employee experience.

 Continue reading to learn about the importance of work-life balance, how COVID-19 has affected workers, and how having a purpose-built space that encourages your employees to return to the office can help your workforce achieve a better work-life balance.

-What is work-life balance and why is it important?
+What is work-life balance, and why is it important?

 Work-life balance entails limiting work-related stress and developing a stable and sustainable way of working while supporting health and general happiness.